Why Giving Love Beats Receiving It

 Cultivate Compassion

-So, how can you increase your ability to show compassion for ourselves and others?
-Luckily, there are a host of things each of us can do to turn the emphasis to giving love.
-Cutler offers techniques and exercises in his “Art of Happiness” six-week personal training courses, executive coaching sessions, and corporate workshops, Cutler teaches simple activities and exercises that are secular in nature but drawn from Buddhist principles.
+Luckily, there are a host of ways to give love.
+Cutler offers techniques and exercises in his “Art of Happiness” training courses, executive coaching sessions, and corporate workshops, Cutler teaches simple activities and exercises that are secular in nature but drawn from Buddhist principles.

 Take a few minutes to try some of the exercises.
 You may soon feel the effects for yourself.